KimMachineGun/mockc/README.md

 #### 1. Write Mock Generator

 If you want to generate mock with mock generator, write a mock generator first.
-The mock will be generated in its generator path and it'll be named its generator's name.
+The mock will be generated in its generator path, and it'll be named its generator's name.
 You can write multiple generators in one file, and multiple mocks will be generated.
-The mock generator should be consist of function calls of the `mockc` package.
+The mock generator should be consisted of function calls of the `mockc` package.

 ```go
 //+build mockc